-This major combines cross cultural studies with the aircraft systems science curriculum and a commercial flight training program leading to the Commercial Pilot Certificate with Instrument Rating in single and multi-engine aircraft, and the training leading to the Airframe and Powerplant (A&P) Mechanic Certificate.
-Students interested in serving in mission aviation in a non-flying capacity should take the Maintenance Concentration (AAMM) for mission aviation.
+This major combines cross-cultural studies with the aircraft systems science curriculum and a commercial flight training program leading to the Commercial Pilot Certificate with Instrument Rating in single and multi-engine aircraft and the Airframe and Powerplant (A&P) Mechanic Certificate.
+This degree can be completed in eight regular semesters and one summer session.

 This major is designed for the student preparing for a career as a professional pilot.
 It leads to certification as a commercial pilot multi-engine and single engine with instrument ratings with a strong emphasis on large commercial aircraft operations.
 The Flight Instructor certificate is highly recommended.
 This degree can be completed in eight regular semesters.

-This concentration is designed for the student who wants to combine flight training with the aviation maintenance science curriculum leading to a commercial pilot multi-engine and single engine with instrument ratings, as well as the A&P mechanic certificate.
+This major is designed for the student who wants to combine flight training with the aviation maintenance science curriculum leading to the Commercial Pilot Certificate with Instrument Rating in single and multi-engine aircraft and the Airframe and Powerplant (A&P) Mechanic Certificate.
 This is a highly technical degree with a strong emphasis in general aviation operations, including corporate aviation.
-This is the most technical degree we offer and provides the broadest background for a career in aviation ranging from airline, corporate, missions, military, and general aviation.
+This degree provides the broadest background for a career in aviation ranging through airline, corporate, missions, military, and general aviation.
 The Flight Instructor certificate is recommended.
-This program can be completed in eight regular semesters and one summer session.
+This degree can be completed in eight regular semesters and one summer session.

 This concentration is designed for the student interested in pursuing a flying career in one of the U.S. Military branches.
-While the student does not complete all the professional flight training required for civilian pilots, this concentration will give that competitive edge you will need to truly excel in military flight school.
-This concentration also gives you the flexibility to choose a focus area such as leadership, management, or international studies..
+While the student does not complete all the professional flight training required for civilian pilots, this concentration will give that competitive edge needed to truly excel in military flight school.
+This concentration also gives the flexibility to choose a focus area such as leadership, management, or international studies.

 Aviation Management, Professional Pilot Concentration, B.S.
 (AVMF)

-A student may obtain flight training by declaring the professional flight minor added to any other major at LeTourneau.
+A student may obtain flight training by declaring the professional flight minor added to any other major at LeTourneau University.

 Professional Flight Minor (FL)